Using Reverse Mortgage Funds to Cover Medical Expenses

 When it comes to healthcare expenses, senior citizens are one of the most affected demographics.
 There are two main reasons for this: First, senior citizens are more likely to be on fixed incomes, since they are either retired, approaching retirement or they are only able to work part-time.
 Second, senior citizens generally have more health care needs than other age groups.
 These factors combine to make paying for health care a daunting task for many older Americans.
 With a reverse mortgage, the homeowner can use the money they receive to help cover medical bills, making it a lot easier to handle other expenses and preventing the homeowner from having to do without other necessities.

 Because there are really no restrictions on how reverse mortgage borrowers can use their proceeds, there’s a lot of freedom in choosing how to spend it.
 For people who are struggling to pay their bills and cover medical costs, reverse mortgage proceeds can offer much needed relief.
 Even homeowners who have Medicare/Medicaid may find that these programs can fall short when it comes to paying for certain things.
 But because reverse mortgage funds can be used for practically anything, homeowners don’t have to worry about whether or not an item or procedure is “covered.”

 Here are just a few medical care costs that can be covered by reverse mortgage proceeds:

 - Long-term treatment plans

 - Visits to nutritionists, psychologists, or other specialists

 - Covering deductibles

 If you’re curious about whether a reverse mortgage is right for you, consult a professional reverse mortgage lender in your area.
-Alpha Mortgage’s Reverse Mortgage Banking Division is a trusted source for reverse mortgage products and information, proudly serving the states of North Carolina, Virginia, Maryland, South Carolina, Tennessee, Georgia and Florida.
-Please call 800-596-3788 or visit online for more information.
+Alpha Mortgage’s Reverse Mortgage Banking Division is a trusted source for reverse mortgage products and information, proudly serving the states of North Carolina, Virginia, and South Carolina.
+Please call (855) 367-4326 or visit online for more information.